csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 ```
 makefirefoxProfile lets us set some default behaviour of our virtual firefox browser.
-Also note that the `ports' and `browser' correspond to the browser we created with Docker.
+Also note that the 'ports' and 'browser' correspond to the browser we created with Docker.

 To check if this worked, open a webpage in Rselenium using